Arturo G. Álvarez

-In March 2016 Alvarez won two Global Music Awards, as a producer and in the Latin Music category, for the single "Fiesta" performed by artist Anais Salazar (a.k.a.
-Anais).
-Salazar received the same Global Music Awards in tandem with Alvarez.

 Alvarez produced the 2016 Lety Lopez album ¨Cuando Ama Una Mujer¨ featuring composer and performer Erika Vidrio, who also composed many of the songs on the album.

 In 2017 Alvarez released Joey Lawrence´s comeback record ¨Imagine¨.
 The record release was proceeded by the release of the first single on the LP ¨Girl¨.
 The single was followed with the release of Side A of ¨Imagine¨, with Side B to be released at a later date.